Machine translation of sign languages: SignAll

 SignAll is an automatic sign language translation system provided by Dolphio Technologies in Hungary.
 The team is "pioneering the first automated sign language translation solution, based on computer vision and natural language processing (NLP), to enable everyday communication between individuals with hearing who use spoken English and deaf or hard of hearing individuals who use ASL."
 The system of SignAll uses Kinect from Microsoft and other web cameras with depth sensors connected to a computer.
 The computer vision technology can recognize the handshape and the movement of a signer, and the system of natural language processing converts the collected data from computer vision into a simple English phrase.
 The developer of the device is deaf and the rest of the project team consists of many engineers and linguist specialists from deaf and hearing communities.
 The technology has the capability of incorporating all five parameters of ASL, which help the device accurately interpret the signer.
 SignAll has been endorsed by many companies including Deloitte and LT-innovate and has created partnerships with Microsoft Bizspark and Hungary's Renewal.
+This technology is currently being used at Fort Bend Christian Academy in Sugar Land, Texas and at Sam Houston State University.

 MotionSavvy

 MotionSavvy was the first sign language to voice system.
 The device was created in 2012 by a group from Rochester Institute of Technology / National Technical Institute for the Deaf and "emerged from the Leap Motion accelerator AXLR8R."
 The team used a tablet case that leverages the power of the Leap Motion controller.
 The entire six person team was created by deaf students from the schools deaf-education branch.
 The device is currently one of only two reciprocal communication devices solely for American Sign Language.
 It allows deaf individuals to sign to the device which is then interpreted or vice versa, taking spoken English and interpreting that into American Sign Language.
 The device is shipping for $198.
 Some other features include the ability to interact, live time feedback, sign builder, and crowdsign.

 The device has been reviewed by everyone from technology magazines to Time.
-Wired said, "It wasn’t hard to see just how transformative a technology like [UNI] could be” and that “[UNI] struck me as sort of magical."Katy Steinmetz at TIME said, "This technology could change the way deaf people live."
+Wired said, "It wasn't hard to see just how transformative a technology like [UNI] could be" and that "[UNI] struck me as sort of magical."Katy Steinmetz at TIME said, "This technology could change the way deaf people live."
 Sean Buckley at Engadget mentioned, "UNI could become an incredible communication tool."